SubtleCo/dotfiles/.config/nvim/README.md

 vscode.load_launchjs()

 ```
+`dap-python` is super smart in that it will use the supplied environment to run `debugpy` but will also detect your current environment with the `VIRTUAL_ENV` environment variable to ensure you have access to all your cool packages etc.
 That last line is fucking magic.
 Rather than literally configuring every conceivable run configuration for all of your projects in one lua file, we get to use those `launch.json` files.
 Here's one that's tucked inside my work repo `inspections-service` at `inspections-service/.vscode/launch.json` because your name is Chaz and this is relevant to you (this is a sample for a very specific Flask project):
 ```
 {